Microlocal analysis of Doppler Synthetic Aperture Radar: Concluding Remarks

 We briefly compare our results for Doppler SAR with the case of monostatic SAR treated in \cite{NC04}.
 In all cases, we can expect the strength of any associated artifacts in the image to be as strong as the bona-fide part.

 For the case of a linear flight path, the results for Doppler are the same as for monostatic SAR, in the sense that $\pi_L$ and $\pi_R$ have fold and blowdown singularities, resp.
-The normal operator $\mathcal F^*\mathcal F$ formed without beam forming should have the same strong artifact, i.e, $\mathcal F^*\mathcal F\in I^{-1,0}(\Delta, C_{\chi})$, with $C_\chi$ a canonical graph (see the discussion at the end of Sec. \ref{sec straight}). \ms
+The normal operator $\mathcal F^*\mathcal F$ formed without beam forming will have the same strong artifact, i.e., $\mathcal F^*\mathcal F\in I^{-1,0}(\Delta, C_{\chi})$, with $C_\chi$ a canonical graph (cf. Remark \ref{rem linear} in Sec. \ref{sec straight}).

 On the other hand, for a circular flight path, the microlocal geometry for Doppler SAR differs from that for monostatic SAR: we have shown that in the case of Doppler, the singularities of $\pi_L$, $\pi_R$, are of fold and cusp type, resp., whereas for monstatic SAR, both singularities are folds \cite{NC04}.
-Regarding the operator $\mathcal F^* \mathcal F$, it is shown in \cite{Fe05} that in the monostatic SAR, $\mathcal F^* \mathcal F \in I^{-1,0}(\Delta, \tilde{C})$, where $\tilde{C}$ is a two-sided fold.
-For Doppler SAR we expect, based on the results of \cite{FeNo15}, that $\mathcal F^* \mathcal F \in I^{-1}(\Delta, \tilde{C})$, where $\tilde{C}$ is an open umbrella (see Remark 5).
-For the circular flight path, we describe an explicit region $D_{h,\rho}$ where the wave front relation of $F$ is a canonical graph, so that no artifacts appear at the back projection, allowing accurate imaging of the terrain.
+Regarding the operator $\mathcal F^* \mathcal F$, it was shown in \cite{Fe05} that in the monostatic SAR, $\mathcal F^* \mathcal F \in I^{-1,0}(\Delta, \tilde{C})$, where $\tilde{C}$ is a two-sided fold.
+For Doppler SAR we expect, based on the results of Felea and Nolan \cite{FeNo15}, that $\mathcal F^* \mathcal F \in I^{-1}(\Delta, \tilde{C})$, where $\tilde{C}$ is an open umbrella (see Remark \ref{rem circular}).
+For the circular flight path, we have described an explicit region $D_{h,\rho}$ where the wave front relation of $F$ is a canonical graph, so that no artifacts appear at the back projection, allowing accurate imaging of the terrain.
 In addition, as described at the end of Sec. \ref{subsec prelim}, the artifacts arising from Doppler imaging in a circular flight path geometry are spatially separated from their location for monostatic SAR for the same flight path.
 It should therefore be possible to identify and remove artifacts by combining monostatic SAR data with Doppler SAR data; we hope to return to this in the future.